qiskit-community/qiskit-js/packages/qiskit-qasm/README.md

 # QISKit.js OpenQASM

-:atom_symbol: Quantum Information Software Kit [OpenQASM](https://github.com/IBM/qiskit-openqasm) library.
+:atom_symbol: Quantum Information Science Kit [OpenQASM](https://github.com/IBM/qiskit-openqasm) library.

 Please visit the [main repository](https://github.com/QISKit/qiskit-sdk-js) of the project to know about the rest of the tools.